svantip/WordQuest/README.md

 # WordQuest

-Android studio game where you guess the word letter by letter and get closer to the tresure.
+Android studio game where you guess the word and with each guess get the ship closer to the tresure.
+While playing the game you earn points that you can later on spend on skins in the shop.